Thibaut5599/Developer_Survey_Data_Analysis/README.md

 This project focuses on analyzing a dataset from a developer survey to identify key trends in programming languages, database skills, and respondent demographics.
 The dataset includes responses from participants to various survey questions.

 ## Objectives
-- What are the top programming languages in demand ?
+- What are the top programming languages in demand?
-- What are the top database skills in demand ?
+- What are the top database skills in demand?
 - Who are the respondents to the survey?
   - Gender
   - Country